-Academic Apprentice Description of Duties (50% Position) Attend all Lectures 2.5 hours/week Teach 2 sections/week for 50 minutes each Read, evaluate, grade at least 2 papers/student 2 examinations/student Provide written comments on all work submitted by students for a grade 2 examinations/student Complete assigned readings, prepare for your sections, help develop paper prompts and essay questions 6 hours/week Attend all meetings of 375 1 hour/week Keep a record of all your students grades using the on line grade book unless otherwise instructed by supervising professor.
-Create and maintain TA website linked to main course website Help proctor midterm and final exams 2 exams Hold office hours 2 hours/week Grade midterm exam(s), papers, and the final exam in a timely fashion; meet university deadlines for grades All students in your section Perform individual or group tutoring for no more than 1 additional hour/week Instructor guidance and requests Respond to Instructor requests by email in a timely manner
+Academic Apprentice Description of Duties (50% Position) Attend all Lectures 2.5 hours/week Teach 2 sections/week for 50 minutes each Read, evaluate, grade at least 2 papers/student 2 examinations/student Provide written comments on all work submitted by students for a grade Complete assigned readings, prepare for your sections, help 6 hours/week develop paper prompts and essay questions Attend all meetings of 375 1 hour/week Keep a record of all your students grades using the on line grade book unless otherwise instructed by supervising professor.
+Create and maintain TA website linked to main course website Help proctor midterm and final exams 2 exams Hold office hours 2 hours/week Grade midterm exam(s), papers, and the final exam in a All students in your section timely fashion; meet university deadlines for grades Perform individual or group tutoring for no more than 1 additional hour/week Instructor guidance and requests Respond to Instructor requests by email in a timely manner

-- You will receive at least one visit to your class by your supervising faculty member to give you feedback on and to evaluate your teaching.
-You may choose to invite the TAC to attend your section to provide you with feedback on your teaching. - If your faculty member offers you the option of presenting one of the lectures, you may do so but are not required to. - Please note that, a Teaching Assistant with a 50% appointment shall not be assigned a workload of more than 220 hours per quarter.
+- You may receive at least one visit to your class by your supervising faculty member to give you feedback on and to evaluate your teaching. - If your faculty member offers you the option of presenting one of the lectures, you may do so but are not required to. - Please note that, a Teaching Assistant with a 50% appointment shall not be assigned a workload of more than 220 hours per quarter.
 In addition, a Teaching Assistant with an appointment of 50% or less shall not be assigned a workload of more than 40 hours in any one week or assigned to work more than eight (8) hours in any one day.
 The number of hours worked in excess of twenty (20) hours per week may not total more than 50 hours per quarter.
 This appointment is evaluated on a quarter by quarter basis.